 Planning applications will be publicised as normal as set out in the Statement of Community Involvement.
 We will continue to:

 - carry out neighbour notifications

 - circulate a weekly list of planning applications

 - display details of applications on our website

-In addition, where appropriate we will post updates on the website regarding certain applications in lieu of sending letters and provide instructions on how to join the virtual planning committee via the website.
+In addition, where appropriate we will post updates on the website regarding certain applications instead of sending letters and provide instructions on how to join the virtual planning committee through the website.

 Responses to consultations on planning documents can be done electronically using the online response system.